MZO title

 Delia Zapata Olivella, a Colombian dancer, choreographer, folklorist, and sister of Colombian author Manuel Zapata Olivella, committed her life’s work to recording, disseminating, and promoting Colombian folkloric culture.

-Vanderbilt recently acquired the Delia Zapata Olivella Papers and is creating a finding aid to make them available.
-Scholars, researchers and those interested in the study of performance arts, dance and music will find them particularly engaging.
+Vanderbilt recently acquired the Delia Zapata Olivella Papers and has created a useful finding aid to make them available.
+Scholars, researchers, and those interested in the study of performance arts, dance and music will find them particularly engaging.
+The papers have recently been made available digitally by Vanderbilt and are openly accessible via JSTOR's open access portal.